bogdan8z/NETApiToLambda/README.md

-# Deploy .NET API endpoint into AWS Lambda
+# Deploying ASP.NET Core APIs to AWS Lambda
 How can we deploy a .NET api endpoint (GET /api/weatherforecast) into a lambda